OF ESSENTIAL OILS

 an anti inflammatory - Yarrow".

-via the skin into the blood stream, affecting the nature of the circulation
+skin into the blood stream, affecting the nature of the circulation as a whole,

 system. balsamic agents: Benzoin, Frankincense, Tolu balsam, Peru balsam."